VolkovLabs/business-text/README.md

 ## Requirements

-- **Grafana 8.5+**, **Grafana 9.0+** is required for version 2.X.
+- **Grafana 8.5+**, **Grafana 9.0+** is required for major versions 2 and 3.
-- **Grafana 7.0+** is required for version 1.X.
+- **Grafana 7.0+** is required for major version 1.

 ## Getting Started

 The Dynamic Text visualization panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/marcusolsson-dynamictext-panel/) or utilizing the Grafana command line tool.

-For the latter, use the following command:
+For the latter, use the following command.

 ```bash
 grafana-cli plugins install marcusolsson-dynamictext-panel